 Gordie Johnson’s Big Sugar includes long-time friend and bassist Big Ben Richardson, master of Afro-Cuban rhythms on congas, Rey Arteaga, reggae drummer Richard Brown, and Gordie’s wife and co-writer Alex Johnson on keyboards and percussion.
 You can hear the magic flying between Johnson and his diverse troupe, shiny alchemy that compliments their hard-won transformation.
 The leaner cleaner rock and roll sound swings from Tejano border rock to prog and psychedelia thanks in part to a guest appearance by Alex Lifeson of Rush on the title track.

-“Eternity Now was written and recorded in the aftermath of many tragic life-changing events both within and beyond our control,” explains Gordie and Alex Johnson.
+“Eternity Now was written and recorded in the aftermath of many tragic life-changing events both within and beyond our control,” explain Gordie and Alex Johnson.
 With the present-day challenges posed by the pandemic, it is our wish that people will be able to enjoy our new music but also connect with the universal themes within.
 Whether it helps you to heal, to hope, to grieve or just groove, we share with you Eternity Now.”